dokterbob/django-postnl-checkout/README.rst

 Compatibility
 -------------
-Tested to work with Django 1.7 and 1.8 and Python 2.7.
+Tested to work with Django 1.8 and 1.9 under Python 2.7.

 Requirements
 -------------